How to Convert DVD to AVI Free and Easily [2026 Updated]

 FAQs

 Ripping DVD to digital for personal backup and home use is often considered a gray area tolerated under Fair Use principles in many regions.
 However, bypassing encryption on commercial discs is technically restricted by regulations like the DMCA in the US.
-We strongly advocate using these tools solely for digitizing your own legally purchased collection to preserve your physical discs, not for redistribution or commercial purposes.
+We strongly advocate using these tools for digitizing your own legally purchased collection, not for redistribution or commercial purposes.

 No, HandBrake officially dropped AVI support starting from version 0.9.4.
 Modern versions of HandBrake only output MP4, MKV, and WebM formats.
 If you strictly need the AVI format for older hardware, we recommend using DVDFab DVD Ripper or XMedia Recode.
 We advise against downloading ancient versions of HandBrake from third-party sites as they may pose security risks.